How to figure out what is wrong with your telescope when the

 As a last resort, try

-rotating the corrector and/or eyepiece in the focuser to see if the
+rotating the corrector and/or eyepiece in the focuser (making sure that

 astigmatism rotates with either of those.
 If it does, you